cwarden45/DTC_Scripts/Genes_for_Good/RFMix_ReAnalysis/README.md

 For comparison, this is what the RFMix chromosome painting looks like for my **23andMe** data again (***without* imputation):

 ![alt text](CW23.png "23andMe RFMix")

+If you desired, you can also see a chromosome painting plot provided by 23andMe [here](https://github.com/cwarden45/DTC_Scripts/blob/master/23andMe/Ancestry_plus_1000_Genomes/chromosome_painting_conf50_190321.PNG)

 Getting back to my original point / question, this is what the RFMix chromosome painting looks like for **Genes for Good** genotypes **with** imputation upstream of SHAPEIT phasing: